fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Fixed: Prevent updating checkout fragments when changing address fields but the address is not complete yet, also taking into account `select` fields.
 * Fixed: Criteria for conditional function of cart page or fragments request.
 * Fixed: Set to show shipping phone field values on the order admin order edit page.